crest-lab/crest-docs/page/examples/example_4.md

 ```

 The only drawback here is, that the information whether an interatomic distance corresponds to a covalent bond is approximated from an empirical topology set up from atomic coordination numbers.
-**It can not be ensured that the constrained distances actually correspond to the true covalent bonds.**
+**_It can not be ensured that the constrained distances actually correspond to the "true" covalent bonds._**
 Furthermore, metal atoms are often problematic due to their large variety of coordination numbers.
 {: .text-justify }